marinn6/bagel-app-front-end/README.md

 # Bagel App Frontend

 Welcome to the Bagel App Frontend repository!
-This is a React-based frontend application for managing and displaying information about various bagels.
-The app uses modern web technologies to deliver a seamless and interactive user experience.
+This React-based frontend application manages and displays information about various bagels.
+The app leverages modern web technologies to deliver a seamless and interactive user experience.

 ## Features

 - **Navigation**: Easy navigation with a fixed NavBar.
-- **CRUD Operations**: Edit, create, view, and delete bagel entries.
+- **CRUD Operations**: Create, read, update, and delete bagel entries.
 - **Responsive Design**: Mobile-friendly design using Material-UI.
-- **Custom Cursor**: A custom cursor icon to enhance user experience.
+- **Custom Cursor**: Enhances user experience with a custom cursor icon.
 - **Error Handling**: 404 page for unmatched routes.
 - **Google Maps Integration**: Display locations with Google Maps.